Mowi ASA

 Strength of Policy

-The company commits in writing to support human rights as articulated by the Universal Declaration of Human Rights and the International Labour Organisation’s Core Conventions.
+The company is committed to human rights across its operations and supply chain, adhering to the Universal Declaration on Human Rights and the International Labour Organisation’s Core Conventions.

 1/1